pandas-dev/pandas/doc/source/development/contributing_docstring.rst

 .. _docstring.returns:

-Section 4: Returns or Yields
+Section 4: returns or yields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the method returns a value, it will be documented in this section.
 Also